 Avoid bare ground prior to drilling cereals.
 Delay cultivation until after egg laying.
 Drill as early as practical.
 Avoid deep drilling.
 Increase seed rates to compensate for attack, especially in late-drilled crops.
 Top dress early to promote crop recovery.

-- For late-sown winter wheat crops (November to December), seed treatments should be considered where WBF populations exceed 100 eggs/m2 (moderate risk)
+- For late-sown winter wheat crops (November to December), consider seed treatments where populations exceed 100 eggs/m2

-- For late-winter/spring-sown crops (January to March), seed treatments should be considered irrespective of the WBF population size (unless no eggs are present).
+- For late-winter/spring-sown crops (January to March), consider seed treatments irrespective of the population size (unless no eggs are present)

 Drill treated seed at the recommended depth of 2.4–4 cm in a firm, even seedbed.

 AHDB’s wheat bulb fly survey can help indicate whether a seed treatment is justified.
 Conducted by ADAS, the survey involves taking soil samples in September from 30 fields prone to attack (split equally across eastern and northern England) and calculating the number of wheat bulb fly eggs/m².

 Full annual reports (includes 2019)